-We have put in place a number of measures to ensure that any personal data we obtain from you is processed and maintained in accordance with legal requirements and the accepted principles of good information handling in accordance with the Data Protection Act 1998 (the “DPA”) and the General Data Protection Regulations (“GDPR”).
+We have put in place a number of measures to ensure that any personal data we obtain from you is processed and maintained in accordance with legal requirements and the accepted principles of good information handling in accordance with the Data Protection Act 2018 (the “DPA”) and the UK General Data Protection Regulations (“GDPR”).

-The Data Controller is Stagemount Limited.
+The Controller is Stagemount Limited.
 We determine the purposes for which and the manner in which your personal data will be processed.

 How we collect your personal information

 We may as a result of your interaction with our website and when you apply for a loan store and process your information on our systems and computers.
-We will also collect and store personal and financial information about you when you provide us with information over the telephone, when you send us documents and when we access information held by credit reference agencies about you.
+We will also collect and potentially store personal and financial information about you when you provide us with information over the telephone, when you send us documents and when we access information held by credit reference agencies about you.
 We also collect personal information when we communicate with you during our servicing of your loan agreement with us.

 The types of personal information we collect from you and the legal basis for its collection